Matita008/SimulatoreCPU/README.md

 - Install the jar from the latest release
 - Run it

-### Future plans:
+## Future plans:
 - Complete io.matita08.logic.Operations4Bit
 - Redesign UI
 - Clean messy code
-- Add a compiler from assembly to machine cod
+- Add a compiler from assembly to machine code